benedikt-mayer/benedikt-mayer.github.io/pages/projects/android.md

 ---
-project_title: Campus Explorer
+project_title: Campus explorer
 project_description: Which lectures and free rooms are around me?
 Location-aware systems to the rescue.
 project_image: android_square.jpg
 project_image_alt_text: An Android app with two maps, one of the surrounding buildings and one of the selected building.
 slug: android
 sub_header: android
+published_date: 15.05.2019
-published: 15.05.2019
+published: 2019-05-15
 ---

 ::: article
 ::: paragraph
 ::: text
-## Which Lectures and Free Rooms are nearby?
+## Which lectures and free rooms are nearby?

 &nbsp;